urbanclimatefr/de-zoomcamp-2025-project/README.md

 ## Lessons Learned

-- Deciding on data visualization earlier helps narrowing down the scope and the kind of processing needed for the pipeline.
-Working backward from the target end state is a useful way to keep things in check.
+- Early decisions on data visualization help in defining the scope and the type of processing required for the pipeline.
+Starting from the desired end state and working backward is an effective strategy to maintain focus.

-- Documentation would probably takes as much time as development.
+- Documentation can be as time-consuming as the development process itself.